 Of these perimeter control techniques, pre-split blasting has become the most widely used method.

-This method will be reviewed in full covering the relevant background theory including a review of factors which affect pre-split blasting results, the practical aspects and considerations, and the benefits to be gained by using this method.
+This method will be reviewed in full covering the relevant background theory including a review of factors that affect pre-split blasting results, the practical aspects and considerations, and the benefits to be gained by using this method.